red0124/ssp/README.md

 ## Headers

 The parser can be told to use only certain columns by parsing the header.
-This can be done by using the **`use_fields`** method.
+This can be done with the **`use_fields`** method.
 It accepts any number of string-like arguments or even an **`std::vector<std::string>`** with the field names.
 If any of the fields are not found within the header or if any fields are defined multiple times it will result in an error.
 ```shell
 $ cat students_with_header.csv
 Id,Age,Grade